1. Committee Structure

 The Peace Action Committee is a standing committee of the GP-US and is governed by section 3 of the bylaws of the GP-US.
 The Peace Action Committee shall be made up of volunteers from the various state Green parties and caucuses.
 As a standing committee of the GP-US, up to three members of any state party may be members of the Peace Action Committee.
 Each state party, when nominating a member to Peace Action Committee, shall send a note to the co-chairs of the Peace Action Committee informing the Peace Action Committee of its nomination(s).
 The Peace Action Committee shall maintain an email list for the communication of committee business and to use in formal decision making.

-Persons are not required to be in attendance to be nominated.
+Persons are not required to be in attendance to be nominated but must affirmatively indicate that they have accepted the nomination.
 Voting will take place for one week following the meeting in an on-line election to be conducted using Preference Voting.
 When possible the co-chairs shall be of different genders.

 A) Committee Decision Process

-B) Emergency Decison Powers
+B) Emergency Decision Powers

 4. Quorums and Active Members